whitneyburton/portfolios/students/1606-back/jasmin-hudacsek/20160805-jasmin-hudacsek-m1.markdown

 * 3: Application demonstrates comfortable use of appropriate Enumerable methods

+---

 ### Battleship

 * [GitHub URL](http://github.com/j-sm-n/battleship)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/battleship.markdown)

-In this project you'll use Ruby to build an implementation of the classic game Battleship.
+>__Battleship__ is a project that enforces breaking a program up into logical components and implementing a useable REPL interface.
+In this project, Ruby is used to build an implementation of the classic game Battleship.

 Assessed By: Mike